The Visible Storage

 Accessible collections in the Visible Storage “Übermaxx”

 The first of its kind in Europe: In 1999, the Übersee-Museum inaugurated as the first museum in Europe the Visible Storage “Übermaxx”.
-With its Visible Storage, the museum makes a large share of its collection publicly accessible in this manner.
-The Visible Storage is located next to the Übersee-Museum and in the same building as the Cinemaxx cinema.
+With its exhibit depot, the museum makes a large share of its collection publicly accessible in this manner.
+The exhibit depot is located next to the Übersee-Museum and in the same building as the Cinemaxx cinema.
 The Visible Storage “Übermaxx” houses a large part of the museum’s 1.2 million objects.
 On display across different storeys, visitors will be able to find everything from everyday objects right up to very strange exhibits –these include a fish-skin anorak and the flightless Kakapo parrot to the silverware of the North-German Lloyd or Linné’s two-toed sloth.

-A free media guide is available for the Visible Storage.
+A free media guide is available for the exhibit depot.
 You can use it during your visit with free wifi in the museum or online:

 Bridge with glass side walls, leading from the museum to the "Übermaxx"